Intel-bigdata/OAP/README.md

 4. Run spark by `bin/spark-sql`, `bin/spark-shell`, `sbin/start-thriftserver` or `bin/pyspark` and try our examples

 **NOTE**: 1.
 For spark standalone mode, you have to put `oap-<version>.jar` to both driver and executor since `spark.files` is not working.
 Also don't forget to update `extraClassPath`.
-          2. For yarn mode, we need to config all spark.driver.memory, spark.memory.offHeap.size and spark.yarn.executor.memoryOverhead to enable fiber cache.
+          2. For yarn mode, we need to config all spark.driver.memory, spark.memory.offHeap.size and spark.yarn.executor.memoryOverhead (should be close to offHeap.size) to enable fiber cache.
           3. The comprehensive guidence and example of OAP configuration can be referred @https://github.com/Intel-bigdata/OAP/wiki/OAP-User-guide.
 Briefly speaking, the recommanded configuration is one executor per one node with fully memory/computation capability.

 ## Example